Dr-CK/SimonSays/README.md

 ## Play time!

  The basics should be fairly intuitive, but here are some details about how it works: The goal is to repeat the displayed sequence for as long as possible.
- There's no explicit way to see the current sequence length, but there will be a little melody playing after finishing 8, 16, 24, ... steps.
+ There's no explicit way to see the current sequence length, but there will be a little melody playing after finishing 8, 16, 24, etc... steps.
  It will also play another melody when setting a new high score.

 ### Hold down buttons during power up to set the game mode